lsafonso/ReceiptLock/CURRENCY_IMPLEMENTATION_SUMMARY.md

 # Currency Implementation Summary

 ## Overview
-This document summarizes the changes made to implement dynamic currency support in the ReceiptLock app, replacing hardcoded currency symbols with a configurable currency system.
+This document summarizes the changes made to implement dynamic currency support in the ReceiptLock app, replacing hardcoded currency symbols with a configurable currency system that is fully integrated into the enhanced settings hierarchy.

 ## Files Created

 ### 1. CurrencyManager.swift
 - **Purpose**: Centralized currency management system
 - **Key Features**:
-  - Supports 10 major currencies (USD, EUR, GBP, CAD, AUD, JPY, CHF, CNY, INR, BRL)
+  - Supports 20+ major currencies (USD, EUR, GBP, CAD, AUD, JPY, CHF, CNY, INR, BRL, and more)
   - Dynamic currency symbol and formatting
   - Persistent storage using UserDefaults
   - Observable object for SwiftUI integration